-Now that Baby has started eating more and more solids, and is slowly getting more of his nutrients from them, he is reaching the tail-end of the baby-food era, and is inching closer and closer to just eating table food at dinner with the rest of the family.
-Baby can’t just dive right in with salad and a sirloin, though – he is still working on both the teeth and the skills for that, so before he can reach that point, you’re going to need some transitional, Baby-friendly grown-up meals.
+Now that Baby has started eating more and more solids, and is slowly getting more of their nutrients from them, they are reaching the tail-end of the baby-food era, and is inching closer and closer to just eating table food at dinner with the rest of the family.
+Baby can’t just dive right in with salad and a sirloin, though – they are still working on both the teeth and the skills for that, so before they can reach that point, you’re going to need some transitional, Baby-friendly grown-up meals.

 - 1 small onion, two or three cloves garlic, or both